Do I Get My Wife Involved?

 Let her know that she’s free to check in with you anytime on whether you’re sticking to your plan or not.

 Understand that getting her on the same page is not the same as asking her to be your accountability partner.
+You aren’t telling her, “Hey, today I was at the mall and I stared too long at the cashier’s boobs.”
+Instead, you’re sharing things like, “Hey, I met with my accountability partner this week to talk about things.”

 Or… “I checked in on the app today and had a good conversation with another guy I’m staying accountable to.”